NoordermeerLab/c4ctus/readme.md

 ### f) Normalization of 4C-seq bedgraphs

+To compare 4C-seq profiles between sample, an internal normalization is needed.

 	c4ctus_Normalize.sh --sqlFile segToFrag_mm10_Prefix_Amn_mm10_rep<Number>_all.sql
 	                     --Excl chr12:111269231-111274623
 	                     --window 11
 	                     --LeftTAD 105970000
 	                     --RightTAD 110860000

 This generates a file ending with `_<CHR>_smoothed_11FragPerWin_Norm.bedgraph` which correspond to normalized 4C-seq scores that can be compared between samples.
 This normalization multiplies the 4C-seq scores by an appropriate scaling factor so that  the sum of RAW 4C score in the interval `LeftTAD` - `RightTAD` equals 1 million.

-For mammals, we usually define `LeftTAD` and `RightTAD` as the coordinates of the two upstream and two downstream TADs of the viewpoint-containing TAD plus 5 restriction sites upstream and downstream.
+For mammals, we usually define `LeftTAD` and `RightTAD` as the coordinates of the two upstream and two downstream TADs of the viewpoint-containing TAD.
 This is illustrated in the Figure below:

 | Definition of the coordinates for 4C-seq scores normalization|
 |---|